Hearing protection device

-A hearing protection device, also known as a HPD, is an ear protection device worn in or over the ears while exposed to hazardous noise and provide hearing protection to help prevent noise-induced hearing loss.
+A hearing protection device, also known as an HPD, is an ear protection device worn in or over the ears while exposed to hazardous noise and provide hearing protection to help prevent noise-induced hearing loss.
 HPDs reduce the level of the noise entering the ear.
 HPDs can also protect against other effects of noise exposure such as tinnitus and hyperacusis.
 There are many different types of HPDs available for use, including earmuffs, earplugs, electronic hearing protection devices, and semi-insert devices.

 The use of the HPD without individual selection, training and fit testing does not significantly reduce the risk of hearing loss.
 For example, one study covered more than 19 thousand workers, some of whom usually used hearing protective devices, and some did not use them at all.
 There was no statistically significant difference in the risk of noise-induced hearing loss.

+Standards and regulations focused on preventing the effects of occupational noise vary across countries.
+Since companies can often operate in more than one country, health and safety professionals are expected to be informed of the different requirements and their implementation, we well as best practices and their effectiveness.

 Exposure limits

 In the context of work, adequate hearing protection is that which reduces noise exposure to below 85 dBA over the course of an average work shift of eight hours.

 When sounds exceed 80 dBA, it becomes dangerous to the ears.
-The National Institute for Occupational Safety and Health (NIOSH) has standards that show how long a person can be in different loudness levels before the person reaches their maximum daily dose and becomes damaging to their hearing.
+In the US, the National Institute for Occupational Safety and Health (NIOSH) has standards that show how long a person can be in different loudness levels before the person reaches their maximum daily dose and becomes damaging to their hearing.
 These standards can give individuals an idea of when hearing protection should be considered.
 The maximum daily dose with the corresponding decibel level is shown below.